b3ll/Motion/README.md

 ```

 **Note**: All of these animations are to run and be interfaced with on the **main thread only**.
 There is no support for threading of any kind.

+# SwiftUI Support

+Motion supports SwiftUI out of the box!
+You can use any `Animation` subclass to animate `@State` changes manually.

+Checkout the example project's [SwiftUI Demo](https://github.com/b3ll/Motion/blob/main/Example/MotionExample-iOS/MotionExample-iOS/SwiftUIDemoView.swift) for more info!

+**Note**: Work is planned to support `TimelineView`.
+Stay tuned!

 # Motion vs. Core Animation